How to hire and pay employees in United Kingdom

 As the legal employer, Emerald Technology requires the following employee documents to ensure complete compliance:

-Emerald Technology can onboard employees in the UK within 48 hours
+Emerald Technology can onboard employees in United Kingdom within 48 hours.

 Resignation and Dismissal